bitcoin-sv/bitcoinj-sv/docs/designdocs/Contexts.md

 ## Goals

-- To centralise various bits of configuration that are presently duplicated throughout the API, such as directories for storing files, the depth at which a tx is considered un-reorgable, the chosen network parameters and so on.
+- To centralise various bits of configuration that are presently duplicated throughout the API, such as directories for storing files, the depth at which a tx is considered un-reorgable, the chosen net parameters and so on.
 - To simplify bitcoinj programming in future.
 - To avoid the temptation to overload NetworkParameters with tweakable bits and pieces of misc configuration.
 - Unblock various bits of API evolution that are currently made difficult by the desire to avoid too many source code